exasol-labs/exasol-labs-community-edition/README.md

 - 🧩 **Community Edition** – Provided *as-is*, without official Exasol support.
 It’s built for **exploration and non-production use only**.
   💬 Got questions?
 Post them in the **[Exasol Community Forum](https://community.exasol.com/tag/community-edition)** using the tag `community-edition`.

 - 🏢 **Exasol Software** – The Exasol database engine inside the Community Edition is the same **enterprise-grade core** used in production environments.
 However, the **Community Edition OVA package** itself is **not officially supported**.

-- 🚀 **Production Use** – For production workloads and full enterprise support, please contact the **[Exasol Sales Team](https://www.exasol.com/contact-us/)** to upgrade to a production-ready license with enterprise-level support and SLA coverage.
+- 🚀 **Production Use** – For production workloads and full enterprise support, please contact the **[Exasol Sales Team](https://www.exasol.com/contact-us/)** to upgrade to a production-ready license and database with enterprise-level support and SLA coverage.